FAQS

 Can I bid subject to financing contingencies?

-Please read the specific terms and conditions on each brochure as terms vary from sale to sale.
-In certain cases, the sale is contingent upon financing if you use the seller arranged lender.
+• Please read the specific terms and conditions on each brochure as terms vary from sale to sale.
+If you are bidding on a probate property, there are NO FINANCING CONTINGENCIES.

-Will I receive clear title to the property?
+Will I be responsible for liens or back taxes owed on the property or will receive clear title to the property?

 Do I need a deposit to bid on auction day?